By Melissa Silverstein | Women and Hollywood March 5, 2012 at 11:30AM

 Hedy Lamarr was a big Hollywood star in the 40s.
 But what most people don't know is that she was also an inventor.
 An inventor who created a gudiance system for torpedos using frequency hoping which today is used in GPS and wireless phones.
 She received a patent for her work, but it was still dismissed by the navy and she never made any money from it.
 So she basically signed it away to the navy.
-You can read all about Hedy Lamarr in the new book Hedy's Folly: The Life and Breakthrough Inventions of Hedy Lamarr, the Most Beautiful Woman in the World
+You can read all about Hedy Lamarr in the new book Hedy's Folly: The Life and Breakthrough Inventions of Hedy Lamarr, the Most Beautiful Woman in the World by Richard Rhodes.

 A movie about Lamarr, Face Value has been in the works for some time with Rachel Weisz attached.
 I haven't heard much about it recently.
 Amy Redford was developing it but I believe she has left the project.
 Maybe this new interest in Lamarr will help spur getting that film off the ground.